RajKumar-Cbe/GettingAndCleaningDataProject/README.md

 - The activity performed.
 - The mean and the standard deviation data columns containing the time and frequency variables.

 Th dataset AverageByActivityForSubject contains 75 variables and 180 rows.
+OTher than the first column indicating the subject and the second the activity performed te rest are all the averages of the mean and standard deviation measurements for each activity and each subject.
 ==================================================================

 The Readme details from the source dataset which was used as input to this project is also included below for the purpose of additional clarity on the experiement and also to ensure that due credit is given to the team.